Ext4: Limitations

-In 2008, the principal developer of the ext3 and ext4 file systems, Theodore Ts'o, stated that although ext4 has improved features, it is not a major advancement, it uses old technology, and is a stop-gap.
-Ts'o believes that Btrfs is the better direction because "it offers improvements in scalability, reliability, and ease of management".
-Btrfs also has "a number of the same design ideas that reiser3/4 had".
-However, ext4 has continued to gain new features such as file encryption and metadata checksums.
+In 2008, the principal developer of the ext3 and ext4 file systems, Theodore Ts'o, stated that although ext4 has improved features over ext3, it is not a major advancement, it is based on older technology.
+Ts'o commented at the time that Btrfs may be the better direction because "it offers improvements in scalability, reliability, and ease of management".
+Btrfs also has "a number of the same design ideas that reiser3/4 had" that made it seem attractive at the time.
+However, Ts'o and many contributors from IBM, Google, SuSE, Huawei, and others, have continued to maintain and improve ext4 with new features such as file encryption, metadata checksums, and case insensitive filenames.

 The ext4 file system does not honor the "secure deletion" file attribute, which is supposed to cause overwriting of files upon deletion.
 A patch to implement secure deletion was proposed in 2011, but did not solve the problem of sensitive data ending up in the file-system journal.

 Delayed allocation and potential data loss

-Because delayed allocation changes the behavior that programmers have been relying on with ext3, the feature poses some additional risk of data loss in cases where the system crashes or loses power before all of the data has been written to disk.
+Because delayed allocation changes behavior that programmers relied on from ext3, the feature poses some additional risk of data loss in cases where the system crashes or loses power before all of the data has been written to disk.
 Due to this, ext4 in kernel versions 2.6.30 and later automatically handles these cases as ext3 does.

 The typical scenario in which this might occur is a program replacing the contents of a file without forcing a write to the disk with fsync.
 There are two common ways of replacing the contents of a file on Unix systems: